 All three Pool Committees unanimously recommended Advisory Committee approval at their September 12, 2019 meetings.
+The Advisory Committee unanimously recommended Board approval of the transaction at its October 17, 2019 meeting.

 - 1. Consolidated Forms 3, 4 & 5

-- Notice Forms
+- 2. Notice Forms

 - 3. Letter dated September 3, 2019, from GenOn California South, LP and the City of Ontario (Non-Ag), re: Permanent Transfer of Safe Yield.